superfly/docs/reference/postgres.html.md

 A Postgres cluster is configured with three users when created:

 - `postgres` - a role with superuser and login privileges that was created for you along with the cluster.
 Since the `postgres` role has superuser rights, it's recommended that you only use it for admin tasks and create new users with access restricted to the minimum necessary for applications
-- `flypgadmin` - this role is used internally by fly to configure and query the postgres cluster
+- `flypgadmin` - this role is used internally by Fly.io to configure and query the postgres cluster
 - `repluser` - this is the user replica servers use for replication from the leader

 You can view a list of users using `flyctl`